permutationlock/ztrait/README.md

                ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~^~~~~~~~~
 ```

+## Recursion

-We can even define a trait that requires implementing types to define a subtype that is itself constrained by a trait.
+Traits can require that each implementing type defines a subtype that is itself constrained by a trait.

 ```Zig